← back to packet

 The contracted 2026 book — touring, brand, and label combined — generates a management commission base (20% on tour, brand, and label; 0% on merch) sufficient to anchor the matching side of this grant and support the company’s operating commitments through the grant period.
 Specific figures are held at the application layer and available to the funder on request.

-Sophia is the proof case.
+Sophia is the proof case, not the funded beneficiary.
+The grant does not pay for her touring or artist-specific campaign costs.
 The working tool set is in use on this tour; measuring its actual effect against the campaign — incidents avoided, operator hours saved, decisions grounded in the record — is the Workstream 2 measurement obligation inside the grant.

 The project